oracle-samples/oltrain/content/posts/ol/package/post-3/index.md

 ## Details

-This video provides instructions for installing the EPEL repository.
+This video provides instructions for installing the Extra Packages for Enterprise Linux (EPEL) repository on Oracle Linux.